roq-trading/roq-api/README.md

 You should [contact us](mailto:hans.thrane@roq-trading.com) if you want to

-* Obtain a gateway license key
+* Obtain a gateway license key.
-* Discuss a specific gateway implementation
+* Discuss a specific gateway implementation.
-* Discuss bespoke solutions (consultancy)
+* Discuss bespoke solutions, e.g. consultancy or joint-venture.

 ## Introduction

 This API is a generic trading interface allowing you to

-* Implement your own trading strategy without caring about the low-level details of specific trading API's.
+* Implement your own trading strategies without caring (too much) about the low-level details of specific trading API's.
-* Connect to low-latency gateways bridging between your trading strategy and specific trading API's.
+* Easily connect your trading strategy to low-latency market gateways.
-* Simulate (in-process or out-of-process) historical market data using your own order-matching withoug depending on specific trading API's.
+* Easily simulate your trading strategy, in-process or out-of-process, using historical market data and your own order-matching.

 ### Implementation